-Electric Drive Unit
+Flectric Drive Unit

 The vehicle uses an electric drive unit.
-The shift lever is on the center stack.
 The shift pattern is displayed on the front of the shift lever.
-The selected gear position illuminates red on the shift lever, while all others will be displayed in white.
-If the shift is not immediate, as in very cold conditions, the indicator on the shift switch may blink until it is fully engaged.
+The selected gear position will illuminate red on the shift lever, while all others will be displayed in white.
+If the shift is not immediate, as in very cold conditions, the indicator on the shift switch may blink until it is fullu engaged.